theorangewill/huffman-coding/README.md

 ## Huffman coding
-This program compact a file using the Huffman coding.
+This program compacts a file using the Huffman coding.

 Usage:
 ```